The HI intensity mapping bispectrum including observational effects: Intensity Mapping Bispectrum Modelling

 In general, we expect non-linear effects to become more important at high-$k$ and there will therefore be some maximum scale which we can sufficiently model up to. \autoref{fig:NoRSD} shows that even with our mildest assumption of FoG ($\sigma_\text{B}=10$) we begin to see a divergence between data and model at $k\gtrsim 0.2\,h/\text{Mpc}$.
 The $\sigma_\text{B}=0$ value we have chosen by eye still provides a sensible fit, likely because of the interplay between FoG and other non-linear effects.

 However, we only find this to be the case for the equilateral configuration.
 When we analyse different isosceles cases, we see more conclusive discrepancies at high-$k$. \autoref{fig:NonLinearLimit} shows the agreement between data and model for different isosceles configurations.
 In general, we achieve a high signal-to-noise ratio and good agreement for $k\gtrsim0.03\,h/\text{Mpc}$ (below this, the error for cosmic variance is large).
-Eventually though, agreement starts to worsen at higher-$k$ due to non-linear effects.
+Eventually though, agreement starts to worsen at higher-$k$ due to non-linear effects, likely due to only using a leading-order (tree-level) bispectrum model.
 We find that agreement begins to deteriorate at different scales depending on the configuration.
 In the $k_1=k_2=0.4\,h/\text{Mpc}$ case, we see good agreement up to $k_3\sim 0.6\,h/\text{Mpc}$.
 But discrepancies begin at much lower $k_3$ for lower $k_1$, $k_2$ values.
 The vertical grey dotted line in \autoref{fig:NonLinearLimit} marks the equilateral triangle point, i.e. where the configuration moves from squeezed ($k_1,k_2 < k_3$) to squashed ($k_1,k_2>k_3$).
 In general we find that model agreement begins to suffer when the configuration moves into the squashed regime.

-A more conclusive investigation of the non-linear modelling of \hi bispectra (and power specta) would be very valuable for 21cm precision cosmology, but this would require highly sophisticated simulations, ideally hydrodynamical such as IllustrisTNG (see investigation in \citet{Villaescusa-Navarro:2018vsg}).
-It is possible there will some differences from the results for optical galaxy surveys, for example FoG are expected to be higher within \hinospace, due to \hi only being present in haloes above a certain mass \citep{Villaescusa-Navarro:2018vsg}.
+We highlight here that there may also be some limitations from our simulation which has a limited mass resolution of $\sim10^9h^{-1}$M$_\odot$ per dark matter particle, as detailed in \appref{app:CosmoHI}.
+A more conclusive investigation of the non-linear modelling of \hi bispectra (and power spectra) would be very valuable for 21cm precision cosmology, but this would require highly sophisticated, ideally hydrodynamical, simulations with improved mass resolutions such as IllustrisTNG (see investigation in \citet{Villaescusa-Navarro:2018vsg}).
+Since the velocity dispersion is larger for higher mass haloes, it is possible there will be some differences in the FoG effect between \hi IM and a spectroscopic galaxy survey.
+Galaxy surveys are generally populated by galaxies in the highest mass haloes, whereas \hi IM detects signal down to the lowest mass host haloes.
+Therefore, whilst \hi IM should still have a greater FoG effect than the underlying dark matter, since haloes with masses less than $10^8\,h^{-1}M_\odot$ should stop hosting \hi \citep{Villaescusa-Navarro:2018vsg,Modi:2019ewx}, in principle the impact from FoG should still be lower in \hi IM than conventional galaxy surveys.
 However, since the primary aim of this work is to investigate the observational effects more unique to \hi intensity mapping, namely the telescope beam and foreground contamination, we leave a more detailed analysis of non-linear effects in the \hi field for future work.